Overview - 2021/2022

 The sounds we hear teach us, transform us and move us, and the music industry is one of the most diverse careers around.
-If you hear music everywhere and want to harness that beauty into a rewarding, creative career that captures life's melodies, the five-year integrated Music Recording Arts program will make the magic come alive.
+If you want to harness your passion for music and transform it into a rewarding, creative career, the five-year integrated Music Recording Arts program will make the magic come alive.

 When you graduate, you'll be armed with both a Bachelor of Musical Arts degree from Western and a two-year Ontario Diploma in Music Industry Arts from Fanshawe.
 You'll also have high level performance skills in the hands-on techniques related to specific music performance, artist management, recording technologies and music and audio production.
 Take the leap and let your career hit the high notes.